Leicestershire 101-200

 An

-Identure of Lease dated the 2nd September 1762 made in the Reign of George
+Identure of Lease dated the 2nd September 1762 made

-the Third Between Elizabeth Marshall of the Borough of Leicester of the one
+in the Reign of George the Third Between Elizabeth Marshall of the Borough of

-part and Colin Ward of the Parish of St. Martin Leicester of the other
+Leicester of the one part and Colin Ward of the Parish of St. Martin

-part.
-The Property leased was situate
+Property leased was situate in the Shambles in the

-Leicester.
-The Deed is on Vellum and
+Parish of Saint Nicholas in the Borough of Leicester.
+The Deed is on Vellum and is a smaller

-'THIS INDENTURE'.
-However it is still
+INDENTURE'.
+However it is still a very

-a very attractive parchment The
+attractive parchment The document is

-of Prey' impressed in the Seal |
+impressed in the Seal |

 Marshall |